mriffle/nf-ms-dda-casanovo/docs/source/how_to_run.rst

 ===================================
 How to Run the Workflow
 ===================================
-Follow these instructions to run the Nextflow DDA workflow from your system.
+Follow these instructions to run the Nextflow Casanovo workflow from your system.
 Note that your system must remain on for the duration of the running of the workflow.
-Even though the steps may be running on AWS Batch, your system still orchestrates the running of the steps.
+Even though the steps may be running on a remote system (like AWS Batch), your system still orchestrates the running of the steps.

 .. important::